 Senior skipper.
 Interested in teaching intermediate to advanced juniors who are looking to become dinghy or keelboat seniors.
 Usually available on Saturdays.
 For keelboat lessons please bring a fellow club member as crew.
 Contact Francisco.

 Junior Dinghy sailor.
 Also a rated windsurfer.
 Recent club member, but has been sailing and windsurfing for many years.
 Willing to teach beginners and novices working towards their Junior rating.
 Mostly available on weekends.
 Contact Balthazar.

 Junior Dinghy sailor and club member since 2012.
 Willing to teach anyone working towards their Junior Dinghy rating and will teach most Junior level skils (except capsize recovery).
 Also willing to teach some advanced techniques, like rudderless sailing, jib only, backward sailing, trapeze handling.
 Available during weekends only, gladly accepting rides from/to San Francisco.Contact Stefano.

 Junior Dinghy sailor.
 Recent club member, but has been sailing dinghies and keelboats for several years.
 Willing to teach beginners and novices working towards their Junior rating.
 Available many weekdays after 5:30pm and weekend afternoons.
 Contact Frances.

 Senior Dinghy sailor.
 Club member for five years.
-Willing to teach Junior rated sailors on trapping out and/or gennaker sailing on Bahia's or the RS500's.
+Willing to teach Junior rated sailors on trapping out and/or gennaker sailing on Bahia's, Quests or the RS500's.
+Also teach single handing on the trapeze.
 Requires winds of at least 10 knots.
 Usually available on Tues, Wed, Fri, Sat and Sun.
 Contact Mike.